 With the right academic recovery boarding school, even students who are seriously behind in school can thrive and regain their true potential.

 The tuition differences are also typically quite large.
-While some traditional boarding schools have tuition rates between $70,000 and $100,000 per school year, smaller academic boarding schools are typically between $28,000 and $50,000 per school year, with more financial aid and scholarship possibilities than would be seen at the larger schools.
+While some traditional boarding schools have tuition rates between $70,000 and $100,000 per school year, smaller academic boarding schools are typically between $39,000 and $70,000 per school year.

 ANSWER: There are a lot of options for families with a student who is getting into trouble or who need therapeutic help.
 Students who fit into these categories are not yet fit for a traditional or academic boarding school, but may be able to attend after they have graduated from one of these programs.

 Therapeutic boarding schools are best suited to those students who are in need of some therapeutic help and counseling, have some serious behavior issues, but who are not incredibly violent or sexually deviant.
 These are students who need help from professional therapists, but who are also able to focus on academics for a substantial amount of their day.
 In therapeutic boarding schools students are given the aid of therapists, psychiatrists, and certified teachers to guide them in reconstructing their lives.
 These schools provide a stable, drug-free and safe environment for teens that are out of control or who are causing significant problems in their homes and/or communities.
 These schools can be more expensive than academic boarding schools due to the requirement for intensive therapy.